gamous/CocktailDbg/readme.md

 Tiny Linux User Mode Debugger implementation for reverse engineer under x86 architecture.

-This is just a simple and easy to modify personal toy, mix ideas, and then have a cup of zombies.
+This is just a simple personal toy, mix ideas, and then have a cup of zombies.

 ```
                    o           o